Progressive Party (United States, 1924–1927): Wisconsin Progressives

 Years before, La Follette had created the "Progressive" faction inside the Republican Party of Wisconsin in 1900.
 In 1912 he attempted to create a Progressive Party but lost control to Theodore Roosevelt, who became his bitter enemy.

 In 1924 his new party (using the old 1912 name) called for public ownership of railroads, which catered to the Railroad brotherhoods.
 La Follette ran with Senator Burton K. Wheeler, Democratic Senator from Montana.
-The party represented a farmer/labor coalition and was endorsed by the Socialist Party of America, the American Federation of Labor and many railroad brotherhoods.
+The party represented a farmer/labor coalition and was endorsed by the Socialist Party of America, the Farmer–Labor Party and the American Federation of Labor and many railroad brotherhoods.
 The party did not run candidates for other offices, and only carried one state, Wisconsin.
-La Follette continued to serve in the Senate as a Republican until his death the following year, and was succeeded in a special election in 1925 by his son, Robert M. La Follette, Jr.
+La Follette continued to serve in the Senate as a Republican until his death the following year, and was succeeded in a special election in 1925 by his son, Robert M. La Follette Jr.

 The La Follette family continued his political legacy in Wisconsin, publishing The Progressive magazine and pushing for liberal reforms.
 In 1934, La Follette's two sons began the Wisconsin Progressive Party, which briefly held power in the state and was for some time one of the state's major parties, often ahead of the Democrats.